 Companies can predict the outcomes of their marketing campaigns and drive more leads with predictive analytics.
 In this post, we explained how to increase sales via e-commerce platforms with the help of predictive analytics in performance marketing.

 The supply chain is another sector where predictive analytics improves the workflow.
 It helps to reduce operational costs, warehouse downtime, and accelerate the delivery of cargo between storage solutions.
-You can find more details on forecasting and supply chain in this case study.

 How to move on to prescriptive analytics